1 January

 December 13, 1948

-"Skunk" Baxter (guitarist for The Doobie Brothers, Steely Dan) is born Jeffrey Allen Baxter in Washington, D.C.
+"Skunk" Baxter, best known for playing guitar with The Doobie Brothers and Steely Dan, is born Jeffrey Allen Baxter in Washington, D.C.

 February 20, 1950